"Truly Impressive"

 Marc Fasteau

 is a vice-chair of the Coalition for a Prosperous America.
 Before founding an insurance company acquired by Progressive, he was a partner at Dillon Read & Co., a New York investment bank, and previously a congressional economic staffer.
 He is a graduate of Harvard College and Harvard Law School, where he was on the Law Review.
 He lives in New York City.
+His personal website is here.

 Ian Fletcher

 is on CPA’s Advisory Board.
 He is the author of Free Trade Doesn’t Work and coauthor of The Conservative Case against Free Trade.
 He has been senior economist at the Coalition, a research fellow at the US Business and Industry Council, an economist in private practice, and an IT consultant.
 He was educated at Columbia University and the University of Chicago.
 He lives in San Francisco.
+His personal website is here.